-SHOULDER.
-KNEE & SPORTS MEDICINE
+SHOULDER, KNEE & SPORTS MEDICINE

-Osteochondroma of the Shoulder/Arm
+Osteochondroma of the Knee and Leg

 An osteochondroma is a formation of extra bone and cartilage that can develop in various parts of the body.
-In the shoulder, it most commonly occurs near the shoulder blade (scapula) but may also appear along the humerus.
+In the knee/leg, it most commonly occurs around the femur, but can develop in any metaphysis of long bones.
 This non-cancerous tumor is often asymptomatic, or it may cause pain and discomfort as the surrounding muscle and soft tissue may catch or rub during activity.